johncobb/ublox_ppp_dialer/README.md

 <h2>Modem Scripts:</h2>
 <b>enablehardware.py</b>

-Scripts used to enable and crontrol the Janus-RC modem.
+Scripts used to enable and crontrol the Ublox LARA-R203 modem.
-Running this command will powerup the onboard Janus-RC (Telit Modem) It does not enumerate the serial port for commands.
-This allows you to test the PPP dialer using pon and poff commands to establish a PPP session.
+Running this command will powerup the onboard modem This allows testing of the PPP dialer using pon and poff commands to establish a PPP session.

 Provisioning Steps: